 As Junior Theatre continued to flourish, it moved to Balboa Park’s old Food and Beverage building for its new rehearsal space, with shows staged in the Palisades Building Recital Hall and Puppet Theatre.
 By 1951, the San Diego Park and Recreation Department took over sponsorship of the junior theatre program, and two years later the Civic Conservatory of Theatre Arts for Youth (produced by the San Diego Junior Theatre) was incorporated.

+Early productions were held in the Old Globe Theatre, its Falstaff Tavern, Wegeforth Bowl in the zoo, the Puppet Theatre and at the Roosevelt Junior High School auditorium.
 From 1951 to 1971, San Diego Junior Theatre shared what is now the Marie Hitchcock Puppet Theatre stage, located in the Palisades Building on the south side of Balboa Park.

 During the 1971-72 season, San Diego Junior Theatre moved to its current home in the Casa del Prado Theatre.
 Today it operates as an independent, non-profit organization and is known to be the oldest, continuing children’s theatre program in the country.